carrosa/Olingo_Benchmarks/README.md

 # Estimating Olingo Security
-The scripts used to estimate hardness with our selected parameters can be found in the folder `lattice-estimator`.
+The script used to estimate hardness with our selected parameters can be found in the folder `lattice-estimator`.
 They depend on the lattice-estimator [github.com/malb/lattice-estimator](https://github.com/malb/lattice-estimator).

 # A warning to developers: